 - Biofilms can be tested by swabbing pipes, troughs and boreholes to establish which bacteria are present.
 “Good” bacteria can then be introduced to combat harmful biofilm-forming micro-organisms.
 Mr Davies says: “Bacteria in water doubles every 20 minutes and as the population of good bacteria grows they weaken the biofilm and occupy the voids left by the harmful bacteria.”

-Cleaning – frequency and best techniques
+Cleaning – best techniques

 - To reduce concentrations of coliform bacteria, drain the old water from the trough and scoop out remaining debris.

 - Most disinfectants are suitable for cleaning but only if troughs are thoroughly rinsed before they are refilled.

 - Use clean water applied with a pressure washer to avoid any residues from disinfectants tainting the water.

 How can I test for the cleanliness of water?

 Annual testing for pH, nitrates, sulphates and total dissolved solids (TDS) – the inorganic contaminants in water – is recommended.